CharlesGong12/FreeInpaint/README.md

 ## 🏃🏼 Running Scripts

+Our code is in `examples/freeinpaint/`.
 We have now open-sourced the pipeline code for all base models integrated with FreeInpaint, as well as the evaluation code for BrushNet.

 You can evaluate BrushNet using the script: